romana/romana.github.io/cloud/cloud.md

 Clearly, the objectives for Cloud Native SDN are vastly different from each of the other SDN designs and therefor a separate solution is warranted.

-Importantly, there is no requirement for layer 2 connectivity, traffic classification or device reconfiguration.
+Importantly, there is no requirement for layer 2 network features, traffic classification or device reconfiguration.
 Without these requirements, the single remaining challenge is provide to multi-tenancy.

 The complexity of building and operating VXLAN overlay networks for layer 2 virtualization are [well known](/how/#vxlan-isolation/), so dropping this from Cloud Native SDN immediately simplifies the design.
-However, without VXLAN, multi-tenancy needs to be implemented in some other way.
+However, without VXLAN, multi-tenancy needs to be implemented in some [other way](/how/details.html/#romana-tenant-isolation).

 [(^Back to Top^)](#topics)